alfonsoegio/BCSLA/README.md

 solidity smart-contract called BCSLA (blockchain SLA).
 The contract itself is pretty simple as depicted in the flow diagram below; operator instantiates the contract into Ethereum Distributed Virtual Machine; customer registers within the contract instance.
-From that time, customer and operator start posting their metric records (adding some stake to the call, to simplify
+From that time on, customer and operator start posting their metric records (adding some stake to the call, to simplify
 things: 1 ETH per call) with 3 possible outcomes: